 Mostar, perched towns, and underground secret bunkers

-The Stari Mostar, or Mostar bridge, is one of the symbols of the war in Bosnia-Herzegovina, but this isn’t the only reason to pay a visit to the town.
+The Stari Mostar, or Mostar bridge, is one of the symbols of the war in Bosnia-Herzegovina, but this isn’t the only reason to pay a visit to the town – there are quite a few things to do in Mostar indeed!
 The town in itself is beautiful but very touristy.
 If you want to explore the surrounding area, your own car or a rental one is necessary.

 Don’t miss a stop in Blagaj, famous for its 16th century Dervish Tekke, and the lovely perched, walled town of Pocitelj.

 If you are driving from Sarajevo to Mostar, about halfway you’ll find the town of Konjic.
 One of the most unique places to visit in Europe, other than for the rafting opportunities by the Neretva river, the town recently became famous when the once-secret underground bunker of Marshal Tito was revealed.
 This huge 70,000-square feet bunker now also hosts an art biennale, and can be visited by contacting the Konjic tourism office.
 Unmissable even if you are not a big history fan.